Jared-Gross/Daily-Git-Commit/README.md

 1. Created a script that launches the program in the background, better use by creating a shortcut of "Run program in background.vbs" then place it in "%LOCALAPPDATA%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
 2. Made the script loop every 24 hrs so no need to schedule the task.
 3. The script randomly commit between 1-10 times to not have one consistent color in contribution activity.
-4. Bash script was initially made to support German personnal computer.
+4. Bash script was initially made to support German personal computer.
 (C:\Users\German\Desktop), now everyone can run the code.
 5. Now it is not needed to pip install -r requirements.txt as it is handled by the bat script.

 # Daily-Git-Commit